brson/brson.github.com/_posts/2017-07-10-how-rust-is-tested.md

 During the 6 week release cycle, regression triage meetings are held every 2 weeks to keep ahead of breakage and ensure the release stays on track.
-Again, the Rust release schedule is incredibly aggressive and it takes constant vigilence to maintain.
+Again, the Rust release schedule is incredibly aggressive and it takes constant vigilance to maintain.

 To make releases as simple as possible we tie it directly to the CI system.
 Since we are already testing Rust in the same configurations